michardy/blog/content/2020-04-04_graalvm_and_rust.md

 Unfortunately, actually running Rust crates in GraalVM is not as easy as just changing the compiler target.

 The reason is that there are a few problems with LLVM bitcode:
-- It bitcode not stable.
+- Bitcode is not stable.
 This is made particularly problematic by the fact that Rust and GraalVM both bundle their own versions of LLVM.
-- It bitcode not necessarily cross platform
+- Bitcode is not necessarily cross platform
 - There is no bitcode compilation target for Cargo
 - A lot of Rust crates assume they are running on a real computer